 This urban design studio addresses the issue of contemporary collective space through the development of a large, mixed-use complex on an urban site.

 Year 3: Position

-While the first year projects are largely abstract and the second year sited in Chicago, the third year transports disciplinary lessons and opportunities elsewhere.
+While the first-year work is largely abstract and the second-year work is sited in Chicago, the third-year work transports disciplinary lessons and opportunities elsewhere.
 Architectural and urban design and research agendas of current significance are explored with distinguished visiting faculty (e.g., the Greenwald Visiting Professor) and defined as the result of a year-long course of study (consisting of a fall seminar and spring studio) in a research cluster geared toward publishing its findings and proposals.

 Fall: Topic Studios